Achieve gender equality

 How remittance families contribute to the goal

-- • Remittances transform the economic role of women both on the sending side and receiving end through financial independence and better employment opportunities.
+- Changes in household structures due to migration and remittances can transform the economic role of women both on the sending side and receiving end, increasing financial independence, autonomy, decision making and better employment opportunities.

 Recommended actions

-- • Invest in advisory services for women to meet entrepreneurial aspirations, improve income management and ultimately enable family reunification.
+- Invest in advisory and training services for women to meet entrepreneurial aspirations, improve income management and ultimately enable family reunification.